digital-land/tree-preservation-order-collection/README.md

-# XXX collection
+# Tree preservation order collection

 [![License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/digital-land/XXX/blob/main/LICENSE)

-A collection of XXX collected from YYY.
+A collection of tree preservation orders collected from local planning authorities.

-The national dataset is in a format consistent with other Digital Land datasets as defined by the [ZZZ schema](https://digital-land.github.io/specification/schema/ZZZ/).
+The national dataset is in a format consistent with other Digital Land datasets as defined by the [geography schema](https://digital-land.github.io/specification/schema/geography/).

 # Collection